aayushvatsal/summer-internship-Template/README.md

 # summer-internship-Template
-With the help of Html CSS Bootstrap and javascript i create a summer internship training template for Edureify.
+With the help of Html CSS Bootstrap and javascript, I create a summer internship training template for Edureify.